J&J says new tests find no asbestos in same baby power bottle that sparked recall

-(Reuters) - Johnson & Johnson (JNJ.N) said on Tuesday that 15 new tests found no asbestos in a bottle of baby powder that the U.S. Food and Drug Administration previously said had tested positive for trace amounts of asbestos.
+(Reuters) - Johnson & Johnson (JNJ.N) said on Tuesday that 15 new tests found no asbestos in a bottle of baby powder that the U.S. Food and Drug Administration says tested positive for trace amounts of asbestos, a finding the agency stands by.

 The tests are the latest effort by J&J to prove the safety of its widely used consumer product after a test by the FDA prompted J&J to undertake a nationwide recall of one lot of its Johnson’s Baby Powder.

-An FDA official, in an interview with Reuters, said the agency stood by its results and continued to support the company’s voluntary recall.
+FDA officials, in an interview with Reuters, said the agency continues to support the company’s voluntary recall.

 “They would say the product is free of asbestos based on their testing, and we would say the opposite for that sample,” said Steve Musser, deputy director for scientific operations in the FDA’s Center for Food Safety and Nutrition.